conductor-sdk/conductor-go/README.md

 }
 ```

+To learn more about workers take a look at [Writing Workers with the Go SDK](docs/workers_sdk.md).

 > [!note]
 > A single workflow can have task workers written in different languages and deployed anywhere, making your workflow polyglot and distributed!